jsmreese/moment-duration-format/README.md

 ### Localization

-Formatted numerical output is rendered using [`toLocaleString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) if that built-in function is available and passes a feature test on plugin initialization.
-If the feature test fails, a fallback format function is used.
+Formatted numerical output is rendered using [`Intl.NumberFormat#format`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat/format) or [`toLocaleString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toLocaleString) where available, as long as they pass a feature test on plugin initialization.
+If the feature tests fail, a fallback format function is used.
 See below for details on localizing output from the fallback format function.

 Unit labels are automatically localized and pluralized.
 Unit labels are detected using the [locale set in moment.js](https://momentjs.com/docs/#/i18n/), which can be different from the locale of user's environment.
 This plugin uses custom extensions to the moment.js locale object, which can be easily added for any locale (see below).